lumoshive-academy/be-golang-chapter-36/README.md

-# be-golang-testing
+# be-golang-chapter-36
-this repo for implemententatio unit test
+this repo for chapter 36